 A. Responsible breeders genetically test their breeding cats for PK-Def (Pyruvate Kinase Deficiency) and PRA-b (Progressive Retinal Atrophy - Bengal) to ensure healthy offspring free from the diseases.
 HCM (Hypertrophic Cardiomyopathy) is also tested for by a board certified cardiologist as there is no genetic test available.
 The test is completed every 12 - 18 months because a cat can develop this condition later, even after a clear test.

 Q. What type of food and cat litter do you use?

-A. I feed Hills brand Healthy Advantage Kitten food, Purina Veterinary Diets 'essentialcare' Kitten formula, and Hill's Prescription Diet Dental Care t/d for adults.
+A. I feed Hill's Healthy Advantage Kitten food, Purina Veterinary Diets 'essentialcare' Kitten formula, and Hill's Prescription Diet Dental Care t/d for adults.
 Adult cats are using clumping clay litter.
-Kittens are started with wood pellet litter and transition to clumping clay litter.
+Kittens are started with wood pellet litter and transition to clumping clay litter before they leave.

 Q. Can I visit the cattery?

 A. Yes, please book an appointment with me.
 If you have cats at home I do ask you to follow some bio-security measures, such as wearing clean clothes your cat has not touched, and washing hands before handling my cats.
 I ask that you do not come if your cats are sick or you have touched someone else’s sick kittens; please postpone your visit.
 Contagious diseases can be prevented.

 Q. Where can I learn more about the Bengal breed?

 A. Please read the Bengal Info page.
 I have included some useful links there.
 You can attend a cat show if there is one in your area.
 Most of all, find and talk to other Bengal Cat owners for first-hand experience.